 The University and the respective Faculties of the four study programmes offer a range of materials and literature to support students' needs.
 The accompanying course materials are oriented towards the intended learning outcomes and correspond to the required qualification level.
-They are generally up to date ,digitally accessible for the students through their e-learning platform.
+They are generally up to date and digitally accessible for the students through their elearning platform.
 They are user-friendly and encourage students to engage in further independent studies.
 Moreover, students have access to further material using the University's electronic library system and databases.
-However, the panel recommends to update the literature and to offer a bigger variety of textbooks.
-Along with that, TDTU may also check the consistency of the module descriptions.
-The titles of some of the courses could be refined, reflecting their goals and content and thus, avoiding some overlapping.
+However, the panel recommends to update the literature, to offer a bigger variety of textbooks and to precise some course titles reflecting stronger the course's content.